evamh/Mood-Box-Arduino/blog.md

 ### Building the box

 Building the box was surprisingly trickier than I expected.
-I bought plastic glue to glue the sides of the box together when building it, but the glue unfortunately didn't stick.
-I decided to use tape instead to put the box together, which kept it in place.
+I bought plastic glue to glue the sides of the box together, but the glue unfortunately didn't stick.
+I decided to use tape instead to put the box together which kept it in place.

 <img src="https://git.arts.ac.uk/storage/user/650/files/7d4626ac-05c9-4003-a8d0-2f21544f44ca" width="25%"> <img src="https://git.arts.ac.uk/storage/user/650/files/5d3c964b-2dc6-4052-9f06-a4fc27c38ce5" width="25%">

-I then placed my circuit inside the box and taped the buttons, potentiometer and speaker to the back of the holes.
+I then placed my circuit inside the box and taped the buttons, potentiometer and speaker to their respective spots.
 I also taped the LEDs to the front of the box and wired the USB to the Arduino.
 I plugged it in to check that all the components worked as expected.
 Thankfully, almost everything did, but I noticed that when I pressed both button 1 and button 2, the sleep mood was enabled (rather than sleep and focus).
 I couldn't immediately see anything incorrect with how I put the circuit in the box, so I used a multimeter to check.

 <img src="https://git.arts.ac.uk/storage/user/650/files/2a20f213-ee6c-47eb-a790-cdc36ba8c797" width="25%">